-For more information on how we may assist you with National Register questions, please contact the NCR NHL/NR Coordinator, Kathryn Smith.
+For more information on how we may assist you with National Register questions, please contact the NCR NHL, NR, and Historic Surplus Property Coordinator, Kathryn Smith.
 If you need assistance from Resource Stewardship and Science (RESS), you may submit a Solution for Technical Assistance Requests (STAR) request online (NPS Only).

 Job Closed.
 The announcement for the Historian Position with the National Historic Landmarks Program that was recently advertised closed on June 26, 2023 after the limit of 100 applications was reached.